Go Pro

 3.00

-29.8% of Kier Group shares are held by institutional investors.
-Comparatively, 30.3% of Renew shares are held by institutional investors.
-2.2% of Kier Group shares are held by company insiders.
-Comparatively, 2.0% of Renew shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+29.8% of Kier Group shares are owned by institutional investors.
+Comparatively, 30.1% of Renew shares are owned by institutional investors.
+2.2% of Kier Group shares are owned by insiders.
+Comparatively, 2.0% of Renew shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Summary